 Best OCR Engines for Faded Maintenance Logs: Engineering a Compliant MRO Digitization Pipeline

 Faded thermal paper, solvent-washed ink stamps, and decades-old carbon-copy maintenance logs represent a persistent data integrity bottleneck in aviation MRO.
-When digitizing these records for FAA 14 CFR §43.9 and EASA Part-145 compliance, standard OCR pipelines routinely fail below 60% character accuracy on low-contrast regions.
+When digitizing these records for FAA 14 CFR § 43.9 and EASA Part-145 compliance, standard OCR pipelines routinely fall below 60% character accuracy on low-contrast regions.
 Selecting the right engine requires evaluating adaptive binarization, neural layout analysis, and confidence-scoring APIs that integrate directly into your digitization architecture.
 The optimal choice depends on throughput requirements, budget constraints, and the specific degradation profile of your historical fleet records.

 Compliance-Driven Engine Selection Criteria